Influence of the vessel wall geometry on the wall-induced migration of red blood cells: Materials and methods

-as used in \cite{FaiRycroft2019}.
+to establish a sinusoidal flow profile as in \cite{FaiRycroft2019}.
 In the absence of the immersed objects, this establishes a unidirectional flow in the domain.

-\subsubsection{Elasticity Model for the RBC Membrane}
+\subsection{Elasticity model for the RBC membrane}

 We use a two-dimensional elastic spring model to describe the elasticity of the immersed RBCs, which is represented on a moving Lagrangian grid with coordinates $q \in [0, L_R]$ and the corresponding Eulerian coordinates at time $t$ are given by $\vec{X}(q,t)$.
+To describe the RBC membrane energy, we followed the approach in \cite{ShiEtAl2012,Seifert1997,Misbah2012,KimLai2010}.
 We assume that the membrane Lagrangian points are connected by springs having total elastic energy for stretching/compressing

 and by torsional springs with total energy for bending

 The coefficients $\ks$ and $\kbend$ are elastic stretching and bending constants respectively.
 When the RBC deforms, its surface area and volume remain relatively constant.
 To conserve the area of RBC in the model, we prescribe a penalty energy